RICIWANG/demo-repository/README.md

 Readme.md
-this is a demo repository,
+this is a demo repository!